cambridge-cares/TheWorldAvatar/Deploy/stacks/Chile/README.md

 Go to the following folder:

-* TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/inputs/secrets/    (this is were you upload your passwords for geoserver, postgis and mapbox)
+* TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/inputs/secrets/    (this is where you provide your passwords for GeoServer and PostGIS, and API Key for Mapbox)

 Transfer the following files to the secrets folder and replace the content accordingly: